nrupendesai/promehteusExporter/README.md

 ----------------------------------------------------------

 1. Install node modules

     cd <repo directory path>

     npm i

-2. setup above environment variable to access your k8 cluster as below. export M_INTERVAL = 15000
+2. setup above environment variable to access your k8 cluster as below.

+    export M_INTERVAL = 15000

     export K8_BASE_URL = "<K8-cluster-api-endpoint>" (replace <K8-cluster-api-endpoint> with your kubernetes cluster endpoint)

     export AUTH_TOKEN= "<auth-token-received-from-k8-for-authentication>" (replace <auth-token-received-from-k8-for-authentication> with your auth token)

+3. start Web server

-3. npm start
+    npm start

-    Note: metrics will be scapred at <server-info/ip>:3000/metrics
+    Note: metrics will be scapred at <server-ip>:3000/metrics

+    You can access the application end point at <server-ip>:3000/

-4. Use Grafana and Prometheus to view the information for pod_count api_access_count
+4. Use Grafana and Prometheus to view the information for

+    pod_count

+    api_access_count